 Article (20/Last Paragraph)

-“Financial institutions and DNFBPs shall make available upon request without delay, to the authorities empowered by virtue of the provisions of the Law, all information obtained during the due diligence process, and all transactions and operations records and documents maintained.”
+Financial institutions and DNFBPs shall make available upon request without delay, to the authorities empowered by virtue of the provisions of the Law, all information obtained during the due diligence process, and all transactions and operations records and documents maintained.

 Article (30/Paragraph 1/Item 1)

-“Coordinate the procedures for the Risk Assessment, and prepare, supervise the carrying out of, document the results of, circulate and update the National Risk Assessment of money laundering, terrorism financing, and the financing of the proliferation of weapons of mass destruction.
-The competent authorities shall commit to provide the Committee with the requested data and information, and shall collaborate in finalizing the National Risk Assessment and in implementing the relevant outputs.”
+Coordinate the procedures for the Risk Assessment, and prepare, supervise the carrying out of, document the results of, circulate and update the National Risk Assessment of money laundering, terrorism financing, and the financing of the proliferation of weapons of mass destruction.
+The competent authorities shall commit to provide the Committee with the requested data and information, and shall collaborate in finalizing the National Risk Assessment and in implementing the relevant outputs.

 Article (45)

-“The competent authorities responsible for approving the establishment of legal persons and arrangements shall obtain and maintain adequate, accurate, and current basic and beneficial ownership information on every legal person and legal arrangement established in the State.
-They shall also make basic information publically available; and beneficial ownership information available to law enforcement authorities, judicial authorities, supervisory authorities, financial institutions and DNFPBs, upon request.
+The competent authorities responsible for approving the establishment of legal persons and arrangements shall obtain and maintain complete, accurate, and current basic and beneficial ownership information on every legal person and legal arrangement established in the State.
+They shall make basic information available to the public; and beneficial ownership information available to law enforcement agencies, judicial authorities, supervisory authorities, financial institutions and DNFPBs, upon request.

 Such competent authorities shall issue regulatory decisions determining the information to be collected for each type of legal persons and arrangements.